hsandhu14/ai201-project4-provenance-guard/README.md

 # Appeals Workflow

-Creators may appeal a classification by submitting:
+Creators may contest a classification by submitting:

 * content_id
 * creator_reasoning

-The system:
+When an appeal is received, the system:

-1. Finds the original submission.
+1. Locates the matching submission.
 2. Updates the submission status to **under_review**.
 3. Stores the creator's reasoning.
-4. Records the updated information in the audit log.
+4. Updates the audit log.

-No automatic reclassification is performed.
+The system does not automatically reclassify content after an appeal.

 ---

 # Rate Limiting

-The submission endpoint is protected with Flask-Limiter.
+The `/submit` endpoint is protected using Flask-Limiter.

-Configured limits:
+Limits:

-* 10 requests per minute
+* **10 requests per minute**
-* 100 requests per day
+* **100 requests per day**

-These values were selected because they allow normal creator activity while reducing automated abuse and spam.
+These limits allow normal creator activity while reducing automated abuse and spam attempts.

 ---